 Assets and liabilities held for sale are considered to be a Level 3 financial instrument because inputs in valuing these assets are not based on observable market data.
-The fair value of this instrument is determined based on information obtained by management during the sale process (e.g. indicative bids, adviser estimates) as well as estimates derived on earning multiples.
+The fair value of these instruments are determined based on information obtained by management during the sale process (e.g. indicative bids, adviser estimates) as well as estimates derived on earning multiples.